-ALTERNATIVE 3: RETURN SNOWMOBILE/SNOWCOACH USE TO 2004 PLAN LIMITS

-Alternative 3 would allow winter use levels up to 720 snowmobiles and 78 snowcoaches per day in Yellowstone on the routes shown in figure 2.
-This alternative represents the 2004 winter use plan conditions in the park and incorporates the concept of fixed management (no daily variability in OSV numbers or sharing of allocations between gates) to provide predictability visitors and park staff.
+ALTERNATIVE 3: RETURN SNOWMOBILE/SNOWCOACH USE TO 2004 PLAN LIMITS conditions in the park and incorporates the concept of fixed management (no daily variability in OSV numbers or sharing of allocations between gates) to provide predictability visitors and park staff.
 Routes open to snowmobiles and snowcoaches would remain the same as detailed in the 2009 interim rule (and outlined under alternative 2).
 Sylvan Pass (east entrance road) would be open for OSV travel in accordance to the Sylvan Pass Working Group agreement.